 Start with a Winning Product

-If you want your product to be successful, you need to have a great product to begin with.
+If you want your product to be successful, you need to have a great product, to begin with.
 No amount of skillful marketing can propel a business to success if the product is not compelling enough for users.
 Ask any product coach out there – your product isn’t everything on its own, but it has to be good.

 Get the Pulse of the Market